 What is a current-drive amplifier?

 A current-drive amplifier is a power amplifier with a high output impedance.
-It works like a voltage controlled current source, voltage in, current out.
+It works as a voltage controlled current source or transconductance power amplifier: voltage in, current out.

 - When the output impedance of the amplifier is much lower than the impedance of the loudspeaker it is a voltage-drive amplifier.
 Most amplifiers are voltage-drive.